Gamze1314/SaleSight/README.md

 5. **Context API**: The application uses React's Context API to manage global state, such as sales data and user authentication status.
 This is seen in the SalesContext and AuthContext.

+6. **Financial Tracking**:

+The system calculates sales revenue and profit for each sale, helping users and administrators track financial performance.
+Cost details are managed to ensure accurate tracking of expenses and profitability.
 Overall, the project provides a comprehensive solution for managing and analyzing sales and profit data, with a focus on user-friendly interfaces and data visualization.

 #### Profit Center Features: